Membership of the Royal College of Surgeons Part A

 To be eligible to sit the MRCS exam, you must hold a medical degree that is acceptable to the UK General Medical Council (GMC) for full or provisional registration or to the Medical Council in Ireland for full or temporary registration.

-Full details on candidate eligibility can be found on the intercollegiate MRCS exam website.
+Please read the exam regulations and full details on candidate eligibility before booking the exam.
+They can be found on the intercollegiate MRCS exam website.

 Exam format